School Information

 Industrial Advisory Board

-The School of Computing Computer Science Degree Program has a Industrial Advisory Board which has included members from Ameren, Boeing, Enterprise Holdings, Google, Liaison Technologies, State Farm, Southern Illinois Healthcare and several other companies.
+The School of Computing Computer Science Degree Program has a Industrial Advisory Board which has included members from AgWiki, Amdocs, Ameren, Boeing, Oak Ridge National Laboratory, Trend Micro and several other companies.
 View our current members along with their bios.